House of the Dragon finale review: The War of the Dragons beginsOct 26 | 5 min read

 Queen Aemma is played by Sian Brooke, who you may recognise from her role as Eurus Holmes in the BBC's Sherlock, Apple TV+ series Trying, Doctor Foster, Good Omens or Shannon Matthews drama series The Moorside.

-Young Aegon Targaryen II - Plays by Ty Tennant
+Aegon Targaryen - Played by Ty Tennant (Young) / Tom Glynn-Carney

-The teenager Aegon II is played by David Tennant's son and Peter Davison's grandson Ty.
+The teenage Aegon is played by David Tennant's son and Peter Davison's grandson Ty.

 It's a bold performance from the young Tennant, who has to tackle an interesting scene at a windowsill.
 You'll know it when you've seen it.